exercism/pharo-smalltalk/exercises/practice/darts/.meta/hints.md

-The Pythagorean theorum will help.
+The Pythagorean theorem will help.